 Generalist – taking on various roles, tasked mostly with tracking down bugs and deciding which subsystem expertise is required to fix them.

 Lead Game – ultimately in charge of all programming for the game, responsible for keeping track of development from a programming standpoint.

 Everyone in the team will have constant access to the game build and will be able to compile and test it as required.
 Any of the three departments, Art, Design and Programming will be able to make edits.
 Every department will test the game, searching for glitches or bugs, the artists will also make changes to characters or the environment if needed.

-> artistic corrections will be given to the artists / > game play issues will be dealt with by the designers
+> artistic corrections will be given to the artists / > gameplay issues will be dealt with by the designers

 >bugs found in the game will be fixed by the programmers

 Are you ready to take your first steps down the path of finding your place in the games design pipeline?
-Find out more about all the classes we offer at CG Spectrum by hitting the link bellow.
+Find out more about all the classes we offer at CG Spectrum by hitting the link below.

 Learn Game DesignLearn Game Design